AlbertWhite/site-v2.0/readme.md

 ##### Content

-- Review the blogs.
-Modify the titles to make it more modern.
-- UX portfolio, text ?
-- About.
-Modify the text.
+- review all the text
-- Add footer.
-Add social media.
 - Add darkmode

 ##### Tech